abelsiqueira/ugly/README.md

 ### Architecture dependent

-Keep only support to x86-64 architecture.
+**Short**: Keep only support to x86-64 architecture changing the building steps.

 ### OS dependent

-Keep only support to GNU/Linux.
+**Short**: Keep only support to GNU/Linux changing the building steps.

 ### Installation steps